chrisl8/Witchazzan/README.md

 Name them the name of the scene you want to go to when the character passes that exit.
 The "Type" must be "SwitchToScene".
 REMEMBER that Phaser 3 Arcade Physics only thinks in squares and circles, so don't try to get fancy.
 The box you draw is NOT ACTUALLY what the player will collide with.
 The code will draw a new box at the same location with the same width and height.
 So if you make a polygon, the code will still draw a rectangle.
+- Add a Custom string Property to each Exit Named "Entrance" with the Value of the "Entrance" you want this exit to take you to in the other scene.

 Notes on making "Exit" boxes:
 1. Do not let them spill into the scene, they will be outlined in bright colors like red for debugging, so they shouldn't show up in the camera.